Be ready to share stories that demonstrate the type of worker you are

 Compile potential responses

-Leading up to your interview, conduct research on common behavioural questions.
+Leading up to your interview, familiarise yourself with common behavioural questions.
 Then, brainstorm through your career history to find the situations and anecdotes that address the questions you can expect.
-Whilst you do this, refer to the job listing; it can give you an idea of the qualities that are important for the role and, therefore, the questions that may be asked.
+While you do this, refer to the job listing.
+It can give you an idea of the qualities important for the role and the questions that may be asked.

-As you've been going about your job search, you've likely kept a shortlist of your greatest accomplishments top of mind.
+As you've been searching for your job, you've likely kept a shortlist of your greatest accomplishments in mind.
 However, this compilation should be different from that.
 Remember, behavioural interview questions are meant to reveal how you perform in employment-related situations.
-Seek out instances from your experience that reflect this so that an HR manager can get to know you better.
+Seek out instances from your experience that reflect this so that a prospective employer can get to know you better.

 Use the STAR method

 Once you have fodder for your responses to behavioural interview questions, the next challenge is communicating them successfully.
-The best way to do this is to use the STAR technique.
+The best way to do this is to use the STAR interview method.
 STAR stands for Situation, Task, Action, and Result.
-By addressing each of these concepts in your response, you are more likely to provide a thorough answer.
+By addressing each of these concepts in your response, you're more likely to provide a thorough answer.

 • Situation: Describe a situation that relates to the question you were asked that had a successful outcome.
 You want to set the scene for the interviewer.

 • Task: Then, tell the interviewer what was required of you ‒ what you were tasked with.
-Zoom in on how the situation related to you.
+Zoom in on how the situation relates to you.

 • Action: Next, describe the actions that you took to address or resolve the situation.
 Focus on your own actions, not your team's or colleagues'.